-Drinking large amounts of soft drinks associated with asthma and COPDFebruary 7th, 2012 in Addiction /
+Drinking large amounts of soft drinks associated with asthma and COPDFebruary 7, 2012 in Medicine & Health / Addiction

 A new study published in the journal Respirology reveals that a high level of soft drink consumption is associated with asthma and/or chronic obstructive pulmonary disease (COPD).